Make a splash during your interviews

 - Why do you want to work at BDC?

-Prepare a few questions to ask the interviewers:
+Prepare some questions to ask the interviewers:

-2. On the day of the interview
+2. The day of the interview

 3. After the interview